cxsquared/portfolio-v3/src/pages/games/notes/index.md

 date: "2013-03-04"
 category: game
 image: notes.png
-tags: notes, flash, early, class
+tags: [notes, flash, early, class]
+comments: true
 ---

 Notes is a whack-a-mole style game created for an intro game development class.
 My twist on the game is that the music is procedurally generated based on the gameplay.
 Each time a player hits a note it triggers a random sound that fits in with the background music.
 The game was built with Flash and AS3.
 You can play the game on [Newgrounds.com](http://www.newgrounds.com/portal/view/612467).